Products and Services

 C1 Advanced is a thorough test of all areas of language ability.

-The updated exam (for exam sessions from January 2015) is made up of four papers developed to test your English language skills.
+The exam is made up of four papers developed to test your English language skills.
 You can see exactly what’s in each paper below.

 The C1 Advanced Reading and Use of English paper is in eight parts and has a mix of text types and questions.

 Part 3 (Word formation)

 Part 7 (Gapped text)

 In the two parts of the C1 Advanced Writing paper, you have to show that you can write different types of text in English.

 1 hour 30 minutes

 The C1 Advanced Listening paper has four parts.
 For each part you have to listen to a recorded text or texts and answer some questions.
 You hear each recording twice.